felixbritez26/terminal-challenge-4geeks/README.md

 > ❗ We recommend that you read the lesson [The Command Line](https://4geeks.com/es/lesson/the-command-line-the-terminal-es) on the 4Geeks.com platform before doing this exercise.

 💻 The challenge is designed for computers using Linux bash.
-Use Github Codespaces or Gitpod if you need a cloud terminal.
+Use Github Codespaces or Gitpod if you need a cloud terminal.g

 <onlyfor saas="false" withBanner="false">